Cloud-hustlers-official/lab-solutions/Enhance Gemini Model Capabilities/abc.md

 Update the zone if mentioned

-if error change from enterprise to vertxai
+if error change from enterprise to vertexai
 ```

 ### Task 2.
 Execute code with Gemini ###